-28 For comparability with 2021 NSDUH (the data available as this report was being prepared in 2022-23), the latest MTF data included in this report are also from 2021.
-The 2022 MTF data became available in January 2023 and will be included in the next report.

-Measure 29 Survey Source Definition Current Alcohol Use NSDUH Any reported use of alcohol in the past 30 days (also referred to as "past-month use") MTF Any reported use of alcohol during the last 30 days YRBS Had at least one drink of alcohol on at least 1 day during the 30 days before the survey Lifetime Alcohol Use NSDUH Reported use of alcohol at least once in the respondent's lifetime MTF Used alcohol at least once during respondent's lifetime YRBS Had at least one drink of alcohol on at least 1 day during their life Binge Use of Alcohol NSDUH MTF [As of 2015] Females: Reported drinking four or more drinks Males: Reported drinking five or more drinks on the same occasion (i.e., at the same time or within a couple of hours of each other) on at least 1 day in the past 30 days Reported five or more drinks in a YRBS row over the past 2 weeks [As of 2017] Females: Reported four or more drinks of alcohol in a row Males: Reported five or more drinks of alcohol in a row within a couple of hours on at least 1 day during the 30 days before the survey Heavy Use of Alcohol NSDUH [As of 2015] Females: Reported drinking four or more drinks on the same occasion (i.e., at the same time or within a couple of hours of each other) on each of 5 or more days in the past 30 days Males: Reported drinking five or more drinks on the same occasion on each of 5 or more days in the past 30 days Heavy alcohol use is also, by definition, binge use of alcohol
+25 For comparability with 2022 NSDUH (the data available as this report was being prepared in 2023-24), the latest MTF data included in this report are also from 2022.
+The 2023 MTF data became available in December 2023 and will be included in the next report.
+Measure 26 Survey Source Definition Current Alcohol Use NSDUH Any reported use of alcohol in the past 30 days (also referred to as "past-month use") MTF Any reported use of alcohol during the last 30 days YRBS Had at least one drink of alcohol on at least 1 day during the 30 days before the survey NSDUH Reported use of alcohol at least once in the respondent's lifetime Lifetime Alcohol Use MTF Used alcohol at least once during respondent's lifetime YRBS Had at least one drink of alcohol on at least 1 day during their life [As of 2015] Females: Reported drinking four or more drinks NSDUH Males: Reported drinking five or more drinks Binge Use of Alcohol on the same occasion (i.e., at the same time or within a couple of hours of each other) on at least 1 day in the past 30 days MTF Reported five or more drinks in a row over the past 2 weeks [As of 2017] Females: Reported four or more drinks of alcohol in a row YRBS Males: Reported five or more drinks of alcohol in a row within a couple of hours on at least 1 day during the 30 days before the survey